gryftir/gutsy/README.md

-gutsy uses a rather simplistic means to parse the html file. gutsy generates plain text. gutsy doesn't follow More links. gutsy isn't polite and doesn't use the recommended API for Hacker ess, and currently has several issues that will be addressed in the next version current issues gutsy uses a rather simplistic means to parse the html file. gutsy generates plain text.
+gutsy uses a rather simplistic means to parse the html file. gutsy generates plain text. gutsy doesn't follow More links. gutsy currently has several issues that will be addressed in the next version current issues gutsy uses a rather simplistic means to parse the html file. gutsy generates plain text.